Panasonic Lumix DC-GX9 Review

 Overall ergonomics of the Panasonic Lumix DC-GX9 are reasonable.
 ISO is not settable directly by dial without switching modes which is unfortunate.
 The compact body necessarily means that controls numerous controls feel cramped yet most operations remain relatively efficient.
 The aspect that needs active monitoring is the misleading preview which does not always make it obvious when a scene will be overexposed.
 The camera itself feels quite solid and should last for a long time.

-Panasonic DC-GX9 Facts
+Panasonic DC-GX9 Highlights

 Sensor-Size: 17 x 13mm